 1. Leverage equity

-There are several advantages to this approach.
-First, it simplifies the process of buying the second home.
-Vacation properties in particular can often be difficult to qualify for a mortgage on their own, so financing the purchase with a home equity loan on your primary residence eliminates that problem.
-If you're thinking of using it as an income property, at least part of the time, financing it through home equity borrowing means you don't have to worry about documenting potential rent income to justify the loan.
+If you're thinking of using it as an income property, at least part of the time, financing a vacation home through home equity borrowing means you don't have to worry about documenting potential rent income to justify the loan.

-Buy a second home that you'll definitely use, one that's in an area you enjoy but not one so far away that you'll never visit it.
+Another key bit of advice for buying a vacation home is to choose a property you'll definitely use, one that's in an area you enjoy but not one so far away that you'll never visit it.
 Location becomes especially important if you use the property as a rental for extra income, because it will be easier to check on tenants and perform routine maintenance.

 If you buy a second home within 50 miles of your primary residence, lenders will treat it as an investment property regardless of whether you plan to use it that way or not.
 So if you're not using a home equity loan to fund the purchase, as described above, you'll want to find one at least that far away.